yuncliu/blog/source/_posts/TCP-Seq-and-Ack.md

     So do you know here the Seq and Ack ?
     Seq is related with packet 6 and Ack is related with pakcet 8
 ```

+So, the **relative Seq** can reflect how many bytes is already sent, and **relative Ack** could reflect
+how many bytes is already received.